 Home visit wrapped up, now what?

-Please, always be honest during your home visit, we are here for you just as much as the dog.
+Please, always be honest during your home visit.
+We are here for you just as much as the dog.

 To help in the process of adopting a dog, Rescue Dogs 101 has created a Dog Adoption Workbook: The Roadmap to Adopting Your Perfect Dog.
 Find out more about how this workbook can help you find your perfect dog here: